piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 constant | A constant value, a shortcut or a full qualified constant name collection | A collection of argument

-**NOTICE**
+**NOTE**

 > If you not define the **type** attribute for an argument, the XmlFileLoader will try evaluate the value of this argument
-> to the php value, so e.g. true will be evaluated to the boolean type and not as string containing the "true".
+> to a php value, so e.g. true will be evaluated as the boolean type and not as string containing the "true".
 You
-> can always cancel this behaviour by defining the attribute **type** with the value **string**.
+> can always cancel this behaviour by defining this attribute with the value **string**.

-And here is an example of each argument:
+And here is the example of each argument:

 ```xml
 <tag class="FooTag">